-Baraka Team is the name of a piece of malicious software, classified ransomware.
-Credit for its discovery belongs to dnwls0719.
-Systems infected with this malware have their data encrypted for the purpose of demanding payment for the decryption tools/software.
-Most ransomware-type programs rename the compromised files and/or append them with an extension, during the encryption process.
-However, Baraka Team malware does not modify filenames.
-After encryption is complete, a ransom note - "ReadmeCrypto.txt" is dropped onto the desktop, the wallpaper of which is also changed.
+Discovered by dnwls0719, Baraka Team is the name of malicious software classified ransomware.
+Systems infected with this malware have their data encrypted so that ransom demands can be made for decryption tools/software.
+Most ransomware-type programs rename compromised files and/or append them with an extension during the encryption process, however, Baraka Team malware does not modify filenames.
+After encryption is complete, a ransom message ("ReadmeCrypto.txt") is dropped onto the desktop, the wallpaper of which is also changed.

-The short ransom-demanding message in the text file, informs victims that their data has been encrypted.
-To recover them, the note instructs users to establish contact with the cyber criminals behind Baraka Team via email.
-Additionally, victims are to provide the unique ID assigned to them, as it will be necessary for the decryption.
-In most cases of ransomware infections, without the involvement of individuals responsible - decryption is impossible.
-It might be, if the malware in question is still in development and/or has significant flaws (bugs).
-Whatever the case, it is expressly advised against communicating with and/or meeting the ransom demands of cyber criminals.
-They are not to be trusted and often, despite paying - victims do not receive the necessary tools/software to decrypt their files.
-Therefore, their data remains encrypted and worthless, and they experience financial losses.
-Removing Baraka Team malicious program from the operating system will prevent it from further encryptions.
-However, removal will not restore already affected data.
-The only viable solution is recovering it from a backup.
-Provided, if one was made prior to the infection and was stored in a different location.
+The short ransom-demand message within the text file informs victims that their data has been encrypted.
+To recover the file, the message instructs users to establish contact with the cyber criminals behind Baraka Team via email.
+Additionally, victims are to provide the unique ID assigned to them, as this is necessary for decryption.
+In most cases of ransomware infections, decryption is impossible without the involvement of the individuals responsible, unless the malware in question is still in development and/or has significant flaws/bugs.
+Whatever the case, you are strongly advised against communicating with and/or meeting the ransom demands of cyber criminals.
+They can never be trusted.
+Despite paying, victims do not receive the necessary tools/software to decrypt their files.
+Therefore, their data remains encrypted and useless, and they experience financial loss.
+Removing the Baraka Team malicious program from the operating system will prevent it from further encryption, however, this will not restore already affected data.
+The only viable solution is to recover files from a backup, if one was made prior to the infection and was stored in a different location.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Ransomware is designed to encrypt the files of infected systems and demand a ransom to be paid for the decryption.
-SepSys, Happychoose, MaMo434376 are a few examples of such malware.
-There are two main differences in-between ransomware: the cryptographic algorithm it uses (symmetric or asymmetric) and the demanded payment size.
-The latter vary from three for four digit sums (in USD).
-The ransoms are typically paid in digital currencies (primarily, cryptocurrencies), as transactions of them are difficult/impossible to trace.
-To avoid permanent data loss, it is recommended to keep backups in remote servers and/or unplugged storage devices (preferably, in several separate locations).
+Ransomware is designed to encrypt the files of infected systems and demand ransoms to be paid for decryption.
+SepSys, Happychoose, and MaMo434376 are other examples of such malware.
+There are two main differences: the cryptographic algorithm used (symmetric or asymmetric) and ransom size.
+The latter can vary from three to four digit sums (in USD).
+The ransoms are typically paid in digital currencies (primarily, cryptocurrencies), as these transactions are difficult/impossible to trace.
+To avoid permanent data loss, you are advised to keep backups on remote servers and/or unplugged storage devices (preferably, in several separate locations).

 How did ransomware infect my computer?